Jacques Duchesne-Guillemin

 With the publication of his Zoroaster (a translation of the Gāthās of the Avesta, consisting of seventeen hymns attributed to Zoroaster) in 1948, Duchesne-Guillemin became one of the major figures in the study of the Avestan language of ancient Iran.
 At different times in his career, he lectured at Columbia University, the University of Chicago, and the University of California at Los Angeles.
 His 1962 La Religion de l’Iran Ancien is still considered a masterpiece and the best scholarly introduction to Zoroastrianism despite the decades of subsequent developments in the scholarship of the religion.
 His international reputation culminated in his appointment, in 1973, as editor of the series Acta Iranica.

-In 1974, he was awarded an honorary doctorate from the University of Tehran.
+In 1974, Duchesne-Guillemin was awarded an honorary doctorate from the University of Tehran.